debva/nix/Readme.md

 - **public/**: This folder contains files that can be accessed publicly through the web server.
 It includes the .htaccess file and index.php.

 - **server/**: This folder houses the server-side components of the project.
-    - **api/**: This folder contains the code for the project's API.
+    - **routes/**: This folder contains the code for the project's route.
-    - **middleware/**: This folder contains middleware used in the project.
+    - **middlewares/**: This folder contains middleware used in the project.
-    - **service/**: This folder contains services used in the project.
+    - **services/**: This folder contains services used in the project.

 Feel free to adapt this folder structure template to your project.